UK-IPOP/mmi-parser-rs/README.md

 The `-N` flag here is important as it signals ot MetaMap to use the MMI output.

-This shoul result in an output similar to the following:
+This should result in an output similar to the following:

 ```bash
    1   │ /home/nanthony/public_mm/bin/SKRrun.20 /home/nanthony/public_mm/bin/metamap20.BINARY.Linux --lexicon db -Z 2020AA